majdal/modex/Architecture.md

  Probably Python/Scipy
  GDAL (for geographic data) [http://repast.sourceforge.net/](Repast)?
+ If it is useful, build the db on Postgres with the PostGIS extension

    current plan is to build an app in python using [Twisted](http://twistedmatrix.com/trac/) which hosts [[GarlicSIM]] models, and handles recording data